 We're Not in Ithaca

-A few more notes on Cornell v.
-Cornell:
+A few notes on Cornell v.
+Cornell

 - The two institutions were not named for the same person, but our namesake (William W. Cornell) and theirs (Ezra Cornell) were distant cousins.

-- The college has about 1,200 undergraduate students.
-The university: more than 13,000.
+- The college has about 1,000 undergraduate students.
+The university: more than 14,907.

 - The college holds two national wrestling team titles; the university holds zero.

-- Cornell University is located in Ithaca, New York, which was named for a Greek island.
-Cornell College is in the heart of Mount Vernon, Iowa, which got its name from George Washington’s home in Virginia.
+- Cornell College is in the heart of Mount Vernon, Iowa, which got its name from George Washington’s home in Virginia.
+Cornell University is located in Ithaca, New York, which was named for a Greek island.

 - Both campuses involve steep inclines.
 Hence the nicknames “The Hilltop” (us) and “The Hill” (them).